Family : Plantae

 How to grow, care, prune a Gopher plant?
 Are they poisonous to pets like dogs or cats?
 Learn here

-The length of a fully grown gopher plant can vary in between 20 to 30 cm and can spread up to 150 cm (diameter).
+The length of a fully grown gopher plant can vary between 20 to 30 cm and can spread up to 150 cm (diameter).

-It should not be exposed too much in the warm weather because it can’t grow properly in warm weather.
+It should not be exposed too much in warm weather because it can’t grow properly in warm weather.

 Are gopher plants poisonous?
 Yes, these are poisonous if it is eaten.
 So keep it away from domestic animals, pets and children.

-HOW TO GROW GOPHER PLANT?
+HOW TO GROW A GOPHER PLANT?

 If someone is in search of a toxic plant like Gopher or any of the members belonging to Euphorbia genus it is usually due to beautify his or her garden or due to some other uses like keeping the rodents away from the garden.

-For gardeners the crucial question is “How to grow a Gopher Plant in my garden?”
+For gardeners, the crucial question is “How to grow a Gopher Plant in my garden?”

-- Plant the seed in soil
+- Plant the seed in the soil

-pebble-mulch garden can also be used as a good option because applying mulch on the garden soil improves its fertility, helps in retaining the soil moisture and reduces the growth of weeds in the garden.
+The pebble-mulch garden can also be used as a good option because applying mulch on the garden soil improves its fertility, helps in retaining the soil moisture and reduces the growth of weeds in the garden.

 - Watering the seed and plant

-You can weight for monsoon.
+You can weigh for monsoon.

 But, Watering once a month or a week is better.
 But why?

-Due to the decreased amount of leaves and conversion of leaves into thorns, only a very low amount of water can evaporate from there leaf’s surface and the major amount of water is stored inside its body, therefore less amount of water is actually needed just like cactuses.
+Due to the decreased amount of leaves and conversion of leaves into thorns, only a very low amount of water can evaporate from their leaf’s surface and the major amount of water is stored inside its body, therefore less amount of water is actually needed just like cactuses.